gittrends-app/github-proxy-server/README.md

 yarn global add gittrends-app/github-proxy-server
 ```

+Alternatively, you can also download the binary for [Linux](https://github-proxy-server.s3.amazonaws.com/github-proxy-server-linux), [MacOS](https://github-proxy-server.s3.amazonaws.com/github-proxy-server-macos), and [Windows](https://github-proxy-server.s3.amazonaws.com/github-proxy-server-windows).

 ## Usage

 To use this tool you need to provide at least one GitHub access token: